kbsriram/mcpiapi/README.md

 installation and start using the `/python` in-game command from the mod.

-I've added an experimental command `world.setTileEntityHex(x,y,z,hex)`, which takes an `x,y,z` position relative to the spawn point, and an ASCII hex string representing a tile entity in [NBT format](http://wiki.vg/NBT).
+I've added some experimental commands:

+`world.setTileEntityHex(x,y,z,hex)`, which takes an `x,y,z` position
+relative to the spawn point, and an ASCII hex string representing a tile entity in [NBT format](http://wiki.vg/NBT).
 The main purpose